ChaoxZ61/Word_Guessing_Game/README.md

 **Prerequisite:** Jupyter Notebook with Python 3.8 or higher

+# Files in the repository:

+**Flowchart_Word_Guessing.png and Flowchart_Word_Guessing_Final.png:** Flowcharts that shows the process of a single term game and a multi-term game, respectively.

+**words_alpha.txt:** The wordbank where the random words are chosen from, contains words that are only composed of alphabetaical characters.

+**WordGuessingGame.ipynb:** The main body of the game.

 # Steps:

 **Step 1:** Download the Jupyter Notebook file and the txt file from the repository.